-14. The water balance for ultimate site capacity (approximately 3,000 MW of generating capacity) at DEF's Hines Energy Complex demonstrates a requirement of 23.6 MGD from offsite and Upper Floridan aquifer sources for process, cooling, domestic and sanitary purposes.
+14. The water balance for Ultimate Site Capacity (approximately 3,000 MW of generating capacity) at DEF's Hines Energy Complex demonstrates a requirement of 23.6 MGD from offsite and Upper Floridan aquifer sources for process, cooling, domestic and sanitary purposes.

 a.
 The Licensee shall obtain 6.1 MGD of this amount from a combination of treated wastewater effluent from the City of Bartow's Douglas H. Allen Reclaimed Water Facility and other offsite nonpotable sources of water.
-To the extent that the Licensee obtains more than 6.1 MGD through reuse of treated wastewater effluent from offsite sources, the excess amount shall serve to reduce the use of 17.5 MGD of water from the Upper Floridan aquifer which is authorized by Condition A.14b below.
+To the extent that the Licensee obtains more than 6.1 MGD through reuse of treated wastewater effluent from offsite sources, the excess amount shall serve to reduce the use of 17.5 MGD of water from the Upper Floridan aquifer which is authorized by paragraph A.14.b., below.

 b.
-The Licensee is authorized to withdraw from the Upper Floridan aquifer and use for process, cooling, domestic and sanitary purposes, in support of ultimate site capacity at its Hines Energy Complex, an amount of water not to exceed 17.5 MGD, subject to the following conditions:
+The Licensee is authorized to withdraw from the Upper Floridan aquifer and use for process, cooling, domestic and sanitary purposes, in support of Ultimate Site Capacity at its Hines Energy Complex, an amount of water not to exceed 17.5 MGD, subject to the following conditions:

 (1).
-Except as approved by SWFWMD under circumstances constituting an emergency, or per an interim water supply shortage as defined in SWFWMD Specific Condition B.II.A.26, no process or cooling water shall be withdrawn from the Upper Floridan aquifer in support of the first 1,000 MW of generating capacity.
+Except as approved by SWFWMD under circumstances constituting an emergency, or per an interim water supply shortage as defined in Section B. Specific Conditions, Condition II.
+SWFWMD, paragraph A.23., no process or cooling water shall be withdrawn from the Upper Floridan aquifer in support of the first 1,000 MW of generating capacity.
 The Licensee is authorized to withdraw up to 19,000 gpd Annual Average Daily and 35,000 gpd Peak Month Daily from the Upper Floridan aquifer for domestic and sanitary purposes for the life of the facility from SWFWMD ID No. 6, DEF ID No. P-6.
 The Licensee is authorized to withdraw up to 317,000 gpd Annual Average Daily and 475,000 gpd Peak Month Daily from the Upper Floridan aquifer as the source water to the reverse osmosis system from SWFWMD ID No. 153, DEF ID No. P-1 FMW.
-The authorized sources of process and cooling water in support of such generating capacity shall consist of existing water on site, on-site rainwater and stormwater capture, reuse of internal wastewater streams, and other alternative water supply sources including, but not limited to, industrial wastewater from the DEF Tiger Bay Cogen Facility; treated industrial wastewater from the adjacent Mosaic Fertilizer, LLC – Green Bay and Hookers Prairie facilities; stormwater transfer from the adjacent Estech, Inc. Agricola site; and treated wastewater (reclaimed water) from the Douglas H. Allen Water Reclamation Facility of the City of Bartow or other reuse sources.
+The authorized sources of process and cooling water in support of such generating capacity shall consist of existing water on site, onsite rainwater and stormwater capture, reuse of internal wastewater streams, and other alternative water supply sources including, but not limited to, industrial wastewater from the DEF Tiger Bay Cogen Facility; treated industrial wastewater from the adjacent Mosaic Fertilizer, LLC – Green Bay and Hookers Prairie facilities; stormwater transfer from the adjacent Estech, Inc. Agricola site; and treated wastewater (reclaimed water) from the Douglas H. Allen Water Reclamation Facility of the City of Bartow or other reuse sources.

 (2).
-The total quantity of water that the Licensee is authorized to withdraw from the Upper Floridan aquifer shall be limited to 17.5 MGD Annual Average Daily, which amount is determined by SWFWMD not to have an adverse effect on other legal existing users provided, however, that withdrawal for process or cooling purposes of any water from the Upper Floridan aquifer shall be subject to the following additional Conditions, which shall be applied during review pursuant to Section 403.517, F.S., of any supplemental application for the construction and operation of a further increment of generating capacity at the Hines Energy Complex :
+The total quantity of water that the Licensee is authorized to withdraw from the Upper Floridan aquifer shall be limited to 17.5 MGD Annual Average Daily, which amount is determined by SWFWMD not to have an adverse effect on other legal existing users provided, however, that withdrawal for process or cooling purposes of any water from the Upper Floridan aquifer shall be subject to the following additional Conditions, which shall be applied during review pursuant to Section 403.517, F.S., of any Supplemental Application for the construction and operation of a further increment of generating capacity at the Hines Energy Complex :

 i.
-The Licensee shall demonstrate that any incremental quantity of process or cooling water which it proposes to withdraw from the Upper Floridan aquifer in support of that increment of generating capacity will be minimized to the greatest extent practicable by prudent technologically and economically feasible water conservation practices consistent with those generally required within the Southern Water Use Caution Area (SWUCA) of SWFWMD, including but not limited to the following:
+The Licensee shall demonstrate that any incremental quantity of process or cooling water which it proposes to withdraw from the Upper Floridan aquifer in support of that increment of generating capacity will be minimized to the greatest extent Practicable by prudent technologically and economically Feasible water conservation practices consistent with those generally required within the Southern Water Use Caution Area (SWUCA) of SWFWMD, including but not limited to the following: